prodoxx/functional-math-calculator/README.md

 rspec --format doc
 ```

-To debug the or try the functions individually, run `rake console`.
+To debug or try the functions individually, run `rake console`.
 It should load both the numbers.rb and operations.rb files.
 You can then, run the functions for example:

 ```
 six(times(two))